chef/chef-web-docs/content/habitat/habitat_cli.md

 ```
 --force       Skips checking availability of package and force uploads, potentially overwriting a stored copy of a package. (default: false)
-    --no-build    Disable automatic builds for all packages in this upload
+    --no-build    Disable auto-build for all packages in this upload
 -h, --help        Prints help information
 -V, --version     Prints version information
 ```